BrianLi009/BrianLi009/README.md

 ## Hello! 👋

-Hello, my name is Brian Zhengyu Li and I am currently a student at University of Toronto Mississauga.
+Hello, my name is Brian Zhengyu Li and I am currently a 4th-year student at University of Toronto Mississauga.
 I am pursing a Bachelor of Science degree with Mathematics specialist and statistics minor.

-I am passionate in finding real-life applications for theoretical mathematical ideas.
-Most abstract mathematical ideas do not have applicability, which is why I have a passion in discovering what can be accomplished.
-Mathematics is a powerful tool for me.
-I find it very exciting being able to apply mathematics and impact our society.
-In short, I do not believe in the clear boundry between pure Math and applied Math.
+My research interest mostly lies in many branches of discrete mathematics.
+I am currently learning more about problem-solving approachs in symbolic computation and their application in pure Math problems.
+Additive combinatorics also seems super fun and fascinating!

+I co-founded and am currently working on a startup!
+It's hard to allocate time in the middle of a semester, but we hope to launch the product right after summer 2021.

-I am sufficient in Python, Java, JavaScript, R, MATLAB and have sufficient experiences in both academics and project implementation.
+I am proficient in Python, Java, JavaScript, R, MATLAB and have gained much experiences in both academics and project implementation.

 I am also involved with some student clubs and societies, specifically the [Mathematical and Computational Sciences Society (MCSS)](https://utmmcss.com/) and [UTM Society for Algorithmic Modelling (UTMSAM)](http://utmsam.sa.utoronto.ca/).
 I co-founded UTMSAM back in 2019 and this club means a lot to me.